 2) Leather Picks

 There are actually other picks available if you’re interested, however, I can’t personally vouch for them because I don’t own them.
-One is the leather pick like this one from Amazon, which I’ve never seen before, but I learned about them from this blog post.
+One is the leather pick which I’ve never seen before, but I learned about them from this blog post.

 3) Wool Picks

-I came across the wool picks when I was searching for ukulele picks on Amazon.
+I came across the wool picks when I was searching for ukulele picks.
 I never bothered to pick one up, because it seemed like felt was where it’s at.

 From my understanding, wool and felt aren’t terribly different from each other though, so I think either one would probably work.